hisptz/dhis2-mediator/README.md

   This could be specified as CACHE_TTL = 3600</li>

    <li>The <strong>NUMBER_OF_REQUESTS_PER_MINUTE</strong> is the number that specifies the request a client can make to a resource per minute.
 This is to be used as a strategy against DDOS attacks.
-If not specified, the mediator considers 100 requests per minute.
+If not specified, the mediator considers 100 nrpm per minute.

   This could be specified as NUMBER_OF_REQUESTS_PER_MINUTE = 100</li>
 </ul>